 Welcome, Lore Seekers, to Magic Story 100.
-This is an entry level series on Magic’s lore that I hope will be useful to long-time players and newcomers alike.
-One of the most common questions I see about Magic’s Story is where and how to get started (there’s one every couple days on Reddit, for instance).
-The Magic Story Archive on the main website helps, but it’s not exactly a ‘how to’ and it takes over a dozen clicks to get you back to just Magic Origins.
+This is an entry level series on Magic's lore that I hope will be useful to long-time players and newcomers alike.
+One of the most common questions I see about Magic's Story is where and how to get started (there's one every couple days on Reddit, for instance).
+The Magic Story Archive on the main website helps, but it's not exactly a 'how to'.
 There have been official attempts at articles designed to catch people up, like Checking in on the Planeswalkers or The Story of Tarkir Block, but these tended to fall by the wayside as time goes on and other priorities take resources.
-With the popularity of Magic Story, however, that core question of “How do I get started?” has only gotten more difficult as we put more and more years between us and Magic Origins.
-It’s even worse when you consider it has been over 25 years since Magic began, and there’s been a story in one form or another for almost the entire time.
-The good news is you don’t have to have read everything to enjoy Magic!
-I certainly haven’t.
+With the popularity of Magic Story, however, that core question of "How do I get started?" has only gotten more difficult as we put more and more years between us and Magic Origins.
+It's even worse when you consider it has been over 25 years since Magic began, and there's been a story in one form or another for almost the entire time.
+The good news is you don't have to have read everything to enjoy Magic!
+I certainly haven't.

 With this article, I'm attempting to put together a guide to get started with Magic's Story that can be a single reference point for years to come.
 To that end, I'm not going going to inundate you with a list of links that will be outdated with the release of the next story article.
 Instead, check out my Magic Storyline Resources thread over at MTG Salvation, which I've been keeping up to date over the last few years.
 There are dozens of novels and hundreds of story articles set in the Magic multiverse, and it's not always clear what's relevant and what isn't.
 So this edition of Magic 100 is geared toward helping you find what to read first, or what to read next.
 Let's talk about the 'Eras' of Magic storytelling to give you some background, first.